 Rug cleaners generally charge by the square foot.
-A standard 8x10-foot rug costs at least $100 to clean, on average.
+A standard 8-foot by 10-foot rug costs at least $100 to clean, on average.
 If you're having wall-to-wall carpeting cleaned, expect to pay either a per-room rate or a square footage rate.

-Many rug cleaners can repair burn marks, water damage or mold problems — or provide a reference to a specialist.
+Many rug cleaners can repair burn marks, water damage or mold problems — or provide a referral to a specialist.
 This labor-intensive, delicate operation can cost hundreds of dollars more than a basic cleaning.

 Some rug cleaners charge a travel fee to come to customers' homes to clean their rugs.
-Even if cleaning takes place in a cleaners shop, some particularly large or fragile rugs may require professional pickup and delivery, which will also cost extra.
+Even if cleaning takes place in a cleaner's shop, some particularly large or fragile rugs may require professional pickup and delivery, which typically will also cost extra.

 Take your rug to the cleaner yourself to save on travel fees or pickup and delivery fees.
 Ask for discounts on recurring service if you'd like to have the carpet cleaned on a regular basis.
 Ask about other discounts.
 For example, Master's Touch Steam Cleaning of San Antonio, Texas, and Coastal Carpet Systems of Spring Hill, Florida, offer 10 percent off to military members and seniors.

 You may also receive a discount if you have multiple rugs or multiple carpeted rooms cleaned, or if you hire the cleaning professional to clean your upholstery at the same time.

 Millions of people ask Thumbtack for help with their projects every year.
 We track the estimates they get from local professionals, then we share those prices with you.